f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

 `F5 Fast L4 Acceleration and the F5 Smart Coprocessor (prioritized Fast L4 Acceleration) <https://devcentral.f5.com/s/articles/F5-Fast-L4-Acceleration-and-the-F5-Smart-Coprocessor-prioritized-Fast-L4-Acceleration>`_

-In VELOS there are now two distinct FPGAs, the **Application Traffic Services Engine** (ATSE), and the **VELOS Queuing FPGA** (VQF).
-In addition to supporting previous functions done by the ePVA, there are additional functions that were performed in software or Broadcom chipsets that are now handled in the FPGAs.
+In VELOS for the BX110 blade there are now two distinct FPGAs, the **Application Traffic Services Engine** (ATSE), and the **VELOS Queuing FPGA** (VQF).
+The BX520 balde also leverages the VQF and ATSE, but the BX520 has two ATSE FPGs compared to just one for the BX110.
+There is an additional FPGA called the Traffic Aggregation Module (TAM) on the BX520 which handles the 100Gb and 400Gb physical interface management.
+In addition to supporting functions done by the ePVA in previous generations, there are additional functions that were performed in software or Broadcom chipsets that are now handled in the FPGAs.

 .. image:: images/velos_performance_and_sizing/image1.png
   :align: center
   :scale: 70%

-**Note: In the initial 1.x.x versions of F5OS-C, not all hardware offload functions were enabled.
-SSL/TLS offload, FASTL4, and compression were all supported, but some features like hardware DDoS mitigation were not, but have since been added in the subsequent TMOS v15.1.4/F5OS 1.2.1 releases.**

 When comparing performance of VELOS to VIPRION C2400 it is important to note that VELOS is more scalable as it has double the number of slots (8 in VELOS compared to 4 in VIPRION), so the amount of performance in the same RU (Rack Unit) is significantly increased.
 The VELOS blades are half the width of the current B2250 blades in VIPRION.
 Looking at comparisons of VIPRION B2150 and B2250 against a single VELOS BX110 blade you can see a 1.5x-3x increase in Layer 7 Requests Per Second (RPS) performance depending on which blade you may be migrating from.
 From an SSL perspective the increase is 2.3x-10x for RSA based ciphers, and for Elliptical Curve the BX110 can now offload that to hardware, whereas the B2150 and B2250 had to process those ciphers in software consuming more CPU.